 My work focuses mostly on the human condition, and our social conditioning.
 I’m fascinated by our contradictory impulses, our egos, our ideologies, and the lengths we will go to defend them.
 The question of how we maneuver a technology that is growing exponentially with what is essentially still a hunter/gatherer brain is also interesting.
 What are we as a race going to evolve into?
 These are some of the musings that have found their way into my head and my work, and I look forward to exploring these and other topics further.

 I work primarily in clay, but have also used resin, fiberglass, wood, and metal.
 I rarely start a piece without some idea of what I want to achieve.
 Depending on the complexity of the sculpture, I’ll make multiple sketches from different angles to establish a very general guideline, and work out structural/aesthetic issues.
 I use clay slabs for my figurative ceramic sculpture.
 I’ll usually start with the head, hands, and feet, modeling each separately as individual sculptures.
 This allows me to focus on each appendage’s gestural, and emotional possibility.
 Often, one of these parts will dictate the overall posture and mood of the whole sculpture.
 Once all the appendages are attached, I’II use a variety of rubs, commercial glazes, oil paints, and resins to finish the work.

 I have lately been considering my social responsibility as an artist.
-As the father of a toddler and an adolescent I am conscious of what they consume in every sense of the word.
+As the father of a tween and a young adult I am conscious of what they consume in every sense of the word.
 Their storytellers, their entertainers and in a great part the shaper of their value systems are some of the best artists across different media.
 Unfortunately they may not have our children’s best interest at heart.
 For my small part I aspire to tell a tale that does.